adumont/hb6502/forth/README.md

 - It's not ANS Forth, but my own incomplete and free implementation.
 - At this moment, it only supports 16 bit unsigned integers
 - The base for all numbers is hexadecimal
-- Words are case sensitive!
+- Words are case sensitive! (all default words defined in CAPS, for example SWAP, DUP, DROP... )
+- There is NO stack underflow/overflow checking at all.
+So you can easily mess everything :).
+Don't worry.
+Just reset and start again!
+- Android user, on mobile I find some keyboard mess with Repl.it.
+Try disabling all keyboard predictions and auto-typing features.

 ## Examples